Coping with Post-Election Anxiety in the LGBTQIA+ and Trauma Survivor Communities.

 Understanding Post-Election Anxiety in LGBTQIA+ & Trauma Communities

 Political uncertainty can deepen fears of further discrimination, and marginalization can increase, especially for communities that have historically faced oppression.
 Current political shifts may raise concerns about essential protections, such as access to healthcare, legal rights, and civil liberties.
 People may worry about whether their same-sex marriages will be upheld, if they will still have access to gender-affirming care and safe reproductive healthcare, or if their communities will experience more violence.
-Additionally, there are concerns about protecting migrant communities, among other pressing issues.
+Additionally, there are concerns about protecting immigrant communities, among other pressing issues.

 As these concerns arise, past traumas may resurface, bringing back memories of previous experiences with abuse, oppression, or violence.
 The political climate can heighten these emotional responses, sometimes leading to intense fear, anger, and sadness.
 These reactions are deeply rooted in lived experiences, making post-election periods challenging for many individuals.